 Creating a list is no big deal.
-All you need is fill out some details and click save.
+All you need is to fill out some details and click save.

 To get started, log into your MailChimp dashboard and click on Lists and then click on “Create List“.
 Fill out the list details.
 Save the details once you’re done.

 On the next page, you can add contacts (email addresses) by importing your existing subscribers or creating a sign up form.
-Check out the second option in the next step if you want to create a sign up form.
+Check out the second option in the next step if you want to create a sign-up form.